LMS Elearning Workplace training

 11. Future needs

 Choose an LMS that will be a part of the business for a long time.
 Do developers update it on a schedule?
 Does that platform have enough traction in your industry?
-Has it considered new trends, for instance, social learning and gamification for business learning?
+Has it considered new trends, such as social learning and gamification for business learning?

 Scalability is an important factor when choosing an LMS for small businesses.
 A solution that cannot accommodate the needs of your growing business will frustrate administrators and learners.